 Esty is a treasure trove of painting and print art.
 As a market place, artists sign up, upload photos and price their creations.
-So while you can buy art at a highly affordable price, there’s no way to ask for a discount or bid on an item auction style.
+So while you can buy art online at a highly affordable price, there’s no way to ask for a discount or bid on an item auction style.

 While it mainly focuses on connecting artist with buyers, a small number of sellers trade in pre-owned vintage pieces.
 So, if you’re looking for a quirky vintage piece, it’s a good starting point.
 However, it lack a real secondary market.

 In terms of range, Esty has over 600,000 pieces of art in 10 categories.
 Artists on the website sell everything from paintings, print, glass art, fine ceramics, and more.
 Prices range from £1 up to £60,000.

 While completely different than others on our list, Desenio offers Scandinavia’s widest range of printed art.
 In addition to posters, they also sell a wide range of frames, hangers, picture ledges and clips.

 All items are printed on uncoated, premium matt paper.
 They naturally have a luxurious finish.
 Most posters leave the factory in a cylindrical tube, this prevents damage during transport.

 Prints are highly affordable ranging from slightly under £4 to around £90.
 So if you’re looking to buy art online and have a tiny budget, start with Desenio!

 Founded in 2011, Artfinder has offices in London and Miami.
 As a marketplace, Artfinder connects people to artists and art.

 As a global platform, there are over 10,000 artists from more than 100 countries.
 Thousands of new pieces added each month, most of which are one-offs, making the website a fantastic place to buy art online.